 I have written about various types of goldfish diseases in my previous article.
 Please check it out for more information on Goldfish Diseases and Their Treatment.

-Shubunkin goldfish are available in fish shops and online, but sometimes they cost a little more than other variety of goldfish.
+Shubunkin goldfish are available in fish shops and online, but sometimes they cost a little more than other varieties of goldfish.
 In different countries, these types of shubunkin goldfish are not available because they are susceptible and therefore are very difficult to transport.